London

 Cocktails:

-- Places I tried (and loved) long time ago: around Liverpool Street - Lounge Bohemia, Happiness Forgets, Looking Glass Cocktail Club (the cool bar is behind the mirror), The Gobpsy (Tue-Fri only; beneath a barber shop), City of London Distillery & Bar (gin-centric cocktails), Nightjar; The Natural Philosopher and The Last Tuesday Society & Absinthe Parlour in Hackney; Little Bat in Islington; Bar Termini (negronis) in Soho.
+- My favourites from long time ago: The Natural Philosopher and The Last Tuesday Society & Absinthe Parlour in Hackney; Little Bat in Islington; Bar Termini (negronis) in Soho; and many around Liverpool Street - Lounge Bohemia, Happiness Forgets, Looking Glass Cocktail Club (the cool bar is behind the mirror), The Gobpsy (Tue-Fri only; beneath a barber shop), City of London Distillery & Bar (gin-centric cocktails), Nightjar.

 - The Nudge has a great list of cocktail places in London.